 Enquiries and sales: There’s no better metric to gauge interaction across online and offline advertising than the number of enquiries customers make and the number of sales.
-It sounds obviously but this is important to track after putting out any advertising campaign so ensure you monitor this.
+It sounds obvious, but this is important to track after putting out any advertising campaign so ensure you monitor this.

 Advertising + Content marketing = Brand success

-This allows you to cover all bases and – especially if you are new to the online sphere or your market – means you can make an impact more quickly and easily than relying on content alone, which can take a while to start seeing results.
+This allows you to cover all bases and – especially if you are new to the online sphere or your market – it means you can make an impact more quickly and easily than relying on content alone, which can take a while to start seeing results.